hexskrt/Dusk-Testnet/README.md

 - Fill This Form For Faucet : https://docs.google.com/forms/d/e/1FAIpQLScxABRnszbBEaTZAIg2TwfJVIq0kRggy8QK2MRBTO7vuyP_Ug/viewform
 - Paste your Dusk Address
 - Upload your File.cpk
-- Gift Address, Fill in the ETH Metamask Address (This is To Receive The Testnet Reward Later)
+- Fill Reward address with your ETH Metamask Address (This is To Receive The Testnet Reward Later)
 - Submit Form

 Noted: File.cpk is located in `.dusk`